cpvlordelo/genre-classif/README.md

-# genre-classif
+# Musical Genre Classification
-Genre Classification performed on GTZAN dataset.
+Genre Classification performed using the GTZAN dataset.